Soccer Breathwork Program

 Ready again Tomorrow

-The final whistle blows, but for many players the game doesn’t stop in their head.
-They replay mistakes.
-Sleep poorly and wake up flat.
-When your nervous system is trained, you switch off better.
+When your nervous system is trained you switch off better.
 You recover deeper.
 You come back clearer the next day.
-Over time that changes everything, becausein elite environments, consistency is what separates potential from progression.
+Over time that changes everything, because in elite environments, consistency is what separates potential from progression.

 Not just one big performance once in a while